ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				metadata(new JsonObject()).
 				build();

-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
-	dmClient.connect();
+	managedDevice.connect();

 The DeviceFirmware object represents the current firmware of the device and will be used to report the status of the Firmware Download and Firmware Update actions to Internet of Things Foundation server.

 **Inform the Firmware action support**

 The device needs to set the firmware action flag to true in order for the server to initiate the firmware request.
-This can achieved by invoking a following method with a boolean value,
+This can be achieved by invoking a following method with a boolean value,

 .. code:: java

-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
-	dmClient.supportsFirmwareActions(true);
+	managedDevice.supportsFirmwareActions(true);
-	dmClient.connect();
+	managedDevice.connect();

-Note that the supportsFirmwareActions() method to be called before the connect() method as the ManagedDevice instance sends a manage request as part of the connect() method.
+Note that the supportsFirmwareActions() method to be called before the connect() method as the ManagedDevice sends a manage request as part of the connect() method.
 As part of manage request the ibmiotf client library informs the Internet Of Things Server about the firmware action support and hence it needs to be added prior to calling connect() method.

 Alternatively, the support can be added later as well followed by the manage request as follows,

 .. code:: java

-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
-    	dmClient.connect();
+    	managedDevice.connect();
     	...
-    	dmClient.supportsFirmwareActions(true);
+    	managedDevice.supportsFirmwareActions(true);
-    	dmClient.manage(3600);
+    	managedDevice.manage(3600);

 **Defining the Firmware Action Handler**

 In order to support the Firmware action, the device needs to create a handler and add it to ManagedDevice.
-The handler must extend the DeviceFirmwareHandler class and implement the following methods,
+The handler must extend a DeviceFirmwareHandler class and implement the following methods,

 .. code:: java